wmcgiffert/BrewList/README.md

 # BrewList -Name pending-
+Brain Child of Ryan DeVault and John Peden

 ## Idea: A single place for a user to add recipes for beer or kombucha that youve brewed
 ### TODO:
 - Add DB